 A supplementary information paper has also been produced to increase surveyor’s knowledge of typical external wall cladding systems for building types that may be considered in the ‘External Wall Fire Review’ process.

-This guidance is effective from 5 April 2021.
+This standard is effective from 5 April 2021.

 Our video guide to the guidance note